LifeBogger presents the full story of a football Legend and Accountant popularly known by the nickname “Tito”.

 He was born in Abidjan, Côte d’Ivoire.
 His coming to this world was made possible by two Ivorian junior bankers who fell in love in the mid-1970s.

 Didier Drogba, in his youthful days, grew up in a native village where harsh living conditions existed.
-His early life saw lots of hunger, which ravaged himself and his family.
+His early life saw lots of hunger, which ravaged him and his family.

 This economic situation made thousands of Ivorians flee their country for greener pasture in France.
 France at that time was seen as a refugee destination for Ivorian migrants.

 Didier Drogba, during his childhood ages, suffered from malnutrition, which limited both his physical and mental growth.

 His parents (Albert and Clotilde Drogba) struggled with their local banking jobs, which couldn’t put much food on the table.